MicrosoftDocs/azure-stack-docs/azure-stack/user/migrate-azure-stack-to-aks-engine.md

 ---
 title: Migrate workloads from AKS on Azure Stack Hub to AKS engine
-description: Find out how to migrate workloads from AKS on Azure Stack Hub to a Kubernetes cluster created in AKS engine, and compare supported Azure Kubernetes Service features.
+description: Find out how to migrate workloads from AKS on Azure Stack Hub to a Kubernetes cluster created in AKS engine.
+Compare supported Azure Kubernetes Service features.
 author: sethmanheim
 ms.topic: article
 ms.date: 12/19/2022